Giving Ibuprofen to Your Child

 Also, call the doctor if your child feels worse or the condition does not improve.

-If you think your child may have overdosed, go to the emergency room or call your local poison control center right away.
+If you think your child may have overdosed, go to the emergency room or call for medical help right away.

 American Pharmacists Association Foundation